DrLex0/FFCP-GCodeSnippets/README.md

 As for the post-processing script itself, you need it regardless of whether you use OctoPrint or not.
 Your options are:

 1. **You are running Linux or Mac OS X:** open the `make_fcp_x3g.pl` Perl script in an editor, and modify it according to its instructions until you hit the “`No user serviceable parts`” line.
 When done, ensure the file is executable (`chmod a+x make_fcp_x3g.pl`) and remember the **full absolute path** to where you placed it.
 This will be referred to as `PATH` below.
 A suitable location would be a ‘bin’ folder in your home directory where you might also store other personal executable files.
-An easy way to obtain the absolute path in Mac OS and many recent Linux UIs, is to drag the file into a terminal window.
+(An easy way to obtain the absolute path in Mac OS and many recent Linux UIs, is to drag the file into a terminal window.)\
+   Try running the script with `-c` argument to see whether you configured it correctly.
+In Linux, you may need to install the `File::Which` Perl module (Debian or Ubuntu package `libfile-which-perl`).\
    You can now move to *step 2.*
 2. **You use a Perl interpreter in Windows:** this is the easiest way to use the script in Windows.
 I recommend [Strawberry Perl](https://strawberryperl.com/).
 Open the script in an editor (I recommend [Notepad++](https://notepad-plus-plus.org/)), and modify it according to its instructions until you hit the “`No user serviceable parts`” line.
 When done, figure out the full paths to both the Perl executable and the script.
 To obtain what will be referred to as `PATH` below, put the `perl.exe` path between double quotes, followed by a space, then the script path between double quotes.
 For instance if you installed Strawberry Perl in its default location, then `PATH` would look like:\
    `"C:\Strawberry\perl\bin\perl.exe" "C:\path\to\make_fcp_x3g.pl"`\
-   or if you would be using 64-bit cygwin:\
+   or if you would be using 64-bit Cygwin:\
    `"C:\cygwin64\bin\perl.exe" "C:\path\to\make_fcp_x3g.pl"`\
    You can now move to *step 2.*
-3. **You are running WSL inside Windows:** this is more complicated but if you already have WSL, then it makes sense to rely on its Perl interpreter than to install yet another one in Windows.
+3. **You are running WSL inside Windows:** this is more complicated but if you already have WSL, then it makes more sense to rely on its Perl interpreter than to install yet another one in Windows.
 You need the `make_fcp_x3g.pl` script, but also a BAT wrapper script to invoke it from within Windows.
 Follow the *‘WSL instructions’* subsection below.

 The above list is sorted from most to least recommended when it comes to ease and functionality.
 This indeed means that if you have the choice between either, then Linux or Mac OS are preferable over Windows when it comes to running PrusaSlicer.